stratosphereips/StratosphereLinuxIPS/docs/usage.md

 If slips can't write there, slips will store the logs in the ```Slips/output/``` dir by default.

 NOTE: if -o <output_dir> is given when slips is in daemonized mode, the output log files will be stored in <output_dir>
- instead of the otput_dir specified in slips.conf
+ instead of the otput_dir specified in config/slips.conf